Installing PHP-eSeller ....

 Create a user (e.g. eselleruser) that has access to that database and that database only.

-If you are using a hosting company, there will probably be an administration page which will allow you to create database users, define their permissions and add the user to your database.
+If you are using a hosting company, there will probably be an administration page which will allow you to create database users, define their permissions and add the user to your database using a set up wizard.

 Quite often hosting companies will prefix the user name with your login name.
 So when you enter eselleruser, it becomes paul_eselleruser for example.